raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 No big deal, really, there is plenty of excellent JavaScript software that uses this exact pattern for creating objects that delegate their behaviour to a common prototype.
 But we programmers have a voracious appetite for *learning*, so in the interests of understanding what we give up, here's an explanation of how JavaScript's simple out-of-the-box OO differs from Smalltalk-style OO, and why that might matter for some projects.

+> Encapsulation is good: By hiding internal state and manipulation, you get delegation, you get polymorphism, you get code that is cohesive but not tightly coupled.

 ### the basic oo-proposition

 The basic proposition of OO is that *objects encapsulate their private state*.
 They provide methods, and you query and update the objects by invoking methods.
 Objects do not directly access or manipulate each other's internal state.
 This system is held to lower coupling and increase flexibility, as the interactions between objects are understood to be limited entirely to the methods they expose.